MicrosoftDocs/azure-docs/articles/databox-family/index.md

 ms.author: alkohli
 ---
 <h1>Azure Data Box</h1>
-<p>Azure Data Box family offers products of differing storage capacities to help send terabytes (TB) of data into Azure in a quick, inexpensive, and reliable way.
+<p>The Azure Data Box family offers products of differing storage capacities to help send terabytes (TB) of data into Azure in a quick, inexpensive, and reliable way.
 Microsoft accelerates secure data transfer by shipping you proprietary storage devices that enable offline or over the network data transfer.</p>

 <h2>Offline data transfer</h2>
 <p>For limited to no network bandwidth</p>